kayakiranh/.NET-FacePlusPlus-V3-/README.md

 6 - All layers use/need FacePP.Service layer.
 If doesnt necessary dont hand ApiService.cs

 # Missing :

-I dont store any data about api(mssql, mysql, xml, json, sqllite...) so some services use api more than normal.
+Store : I dont store any data about api(mssql, mysql, xml, json, sqllite...) so some services use api more than normal.
 Forexample search api, normally search api work with token but i dont store any token.
-So i coded :  detect > get detected image token > use token for search
+So i coded :  detect > get detected image token > use token for search.
 But i will mvc example with database in this year(2017).

+Celebrity : I will code search inside celebrity example in this year(2017).

 # Support / Advice / Mistake :
 kayakiranh@gmail.com, iletisim@huseyinkayakiran.com